A low platelet count is a blood disorder that has a long list of possible causes. It is also known as thrombocytopenia.

 If there are no increases in platelet count after a year, a surgeon may remove the spleen in a procedure called a splenectomy.
 People with extremely severe or emergency presentations of low platelet count can be treated with a transfusion of platelets.

-People who have a diagnosis of this condition can
+People who have a diagnosis of this condition can reduce the risk of complications by:

 - taking care to avoid bumps and injuries that might lead to bruises and cuts